algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 int 1
 ```

-- `#pragma version 4` instructs the AVM's TEAL interpreter to use "version 4" OpCodes during execution.
+- `#pragma version 4` instructs the AVM to use "version 4" OpCodes during execution.
 This is required for stateful smart contract applications
 - `int 1` places the integer 1 on the stack, signaling approval.

 ## Deploy New Application